Acular

 The incidence and severity of gastrointestinal compilations increases with increasing dose of, and duration of treatment with, ketorolac tromethamine.
 In a non-randomized, in-hospital postmarketing surveillance study, comparing parental ketorolac tromethamine to parental opioids, higher rates of clinically serious G.I. bleeding were seen in patients <65 years of age who received an average total daily dose of more than 90 mg of ketorolac tromethamine IV/IM per day (see CLINICAL PHARMACOLOGY, Postmarketing Surveillance Study .

-The same study showed that elderly (65 years of age), and debilitated patients are more susceptible to gastrointestinal complications.
+The same study showed that elderly (equal to or greater than65 years of age), and debilitated patients are more susceptible to gastrointestinal complications.
 A history of peptic ulcer disease was revealed as another risk factor that increases the possibility of developing serious gastrointestinal complications during ketorolac tromethamine therapy (see TABLES 3A and TABLE 3B).

 2.Impaired Renal Function:ketorolac tromethamine should be used with caution in patients with impaired renal function, or a history of kidney disease because it is a potent inhibitor of prostaglandin synthesis.